What Are the Leading Causes of Receding Gums?

 Irregular dental cleanings

 Dental cleanings are incredibly important for the long-term prevention of gum disease and recession.
 Regular cleanings with your dentist are encouraged every four to six months.
-This involves scaling away plaque and tartar that accumulates on teeth and along the gum line, which if left unremoved can harm teeth and the gums.
+This involves scaling away plaque and tartar that accumulates on teeth and along the gum line, which, if left unremoved, can harm teeth and the gums.
 A deep dental cleaning (also called scaling and root planing) may be recommended to treat receding gums that are caused by periodontitis.
 This procedure cleans below the gum line to help prevent bacterial accumulation and attacks on the gum tissue.

 Brushing too vigorously

 Less commonly, receding gums could result from the opposite reason, as some patients brush their gums too hard, which leads to the wearing down of the gum tissue over the course of years.
-Consequently, it is important to brush the gums gently (yet thoroughly) with a soft-bristled toothbrush.
+Consequently, it is important to brush the gums gently (yet thoroughly) with a soft-bristle toothbrush.